quenio/ATN/README.md

 In ATN, a constant refers to a specific instance of a type.

-The same instance is always referred by the same name in the whole context where such a constant is defined.
+In the whole context where such a constant is defined, its name always refers to the same instance.

 ## Assertions